GoogleCloudPlatform/professional-services/examples/cloud-functions-act-as/README.md

 # Cloud Function "Act As" Caller

+> tl;dr The Terraform project in this repository deploys a single simple Python Cloud Function that executes a simple action against Google Cloud API using identity of the function caller illustrating the full flow described above.

+---

 This example describes one possible solution of reducing the set of Google Cloud IAM permissions required by a Service Account running a Google Cloud Function by executing the Cloud Function on behalf of and with IAM permissions of the caller identity.

 Often the Google Cloud Functions are used for automation tasks, e.g. cloud infrastrcuture automation.
 In big Google Cloud organizations such automation needs access to all organization tenants and because of that the Cloud Function Service Account needs wide scope IAM permissions at the organization or similar level.

 Following the Principle of Least Privilege the Service Account that the Cloud Function executes under needs to have only IAM permissions required for its successful execution.
 In the case when a common Cloud Function automation is called by multiple tenants for performing operations on their individual tenant Google Cloud resources it would only require IAM permissions to the GCP resources of that tenant at a time.
 Those are typically permissions that the tenant is already having or can obtain for its tenant Service Accounts or Workload Identity.

-This example illustrates the way of reducing the set of Cloud Function IAM permissions to the temporary set of permissions defined by the context of the Cloud Function caller and its identity in particular.
+This example illustrates a possible approach of reducing the set of Cloud Function IAM permissions to the temporary set of permissions defined by the context of the Cloud Function caller and its identity in particular.

 The example contains a solution for the GitHub based CI/CD workflow caller of a Google Cloud Function based on the Workload Idenitty Federation mechanism supported by GitHub and [google-github-actions/auth](https://github.com/google-github-actions/auth) GitHub Action.